-Availability of public transport affecting anxieties - struggling to access general services of their children with ADHD.
+Availability of public transport affecting anxieties - struggling to access general services

 Impacts on visitors - volume of attendances to visit family.

 Many patients feeling that the front door is inaccessible currently (anecdotal), need reassurance that services in the community from remodeling are accessible.